Sessional Lecturer, Trombone

 Music Building 318

-Jeremy Berkman has a BA in Economics and a BMus from Oberlin College and Conservatory of Music.
-After receiving his Masters degree from the Juilliard school, and working at the Aspen Music School for several summers, Mr. Berkman came to Canada to study at the Banff Centre, where he developed projects with dancers, actors, film-makers, as well as wonderful musicians.
-Now a Canadian citizen and BC resident for over twenty years, Jeremy has earned an acclaimed and varied career in musical performance and production.
+Jeremy Berkman earned a BA in Economics and a BMus from Oberlin College and Conservatory of Music.
+After receiving his MMus from the Juilliard school, and working at the Aspen Music School for several summers, Mr. Berkman came to Canada to study at the Banff Centre, where he developed projects with dancers, actors, film-makers, as well as wonderful musicians.
+Now a Canadian citizen and BC resident for over twenty -five years, Jeremy has earned an acclaimed and varied career in musical performance and production.
 He is a Founding member and Director of Education for Vancouver's award winning Turning Point Ensemble (TPE) chamber orchestra.

-Jeremy was honoured with Vancouver’s Mayor’s Arts Award (Music) for his leadership and contributions to Vancouver’s musical communities.
+Jeremy was honored with Vancouver’s Mayor’s Arts Award (Music) for his leadership and contributions to Vancouver’s musical communities.
 Mr. Berkman is a sessional instructor of trombone and chamber music coach at UBC, and enjoys working with young musicians as they open the wonderful windows to the world that music offers.
 Jeremy lives in Vancouver with his wife Sheila and son Augwin.